jekyll/jekyll/docs/_docs/troubleshooting.md

 `execjs` and `therubyracer` gems, or install `nodejs`.
 Check out [issue #2327](https://github.com/jekyll/jekyll/issues/2327) for more info.

+### Timeout Error

+If you get a timeout error after `bundle install`, check [Is It Up](http://isitup.org/rubygems.org) to see that the RubyGems website is up.

+If it is, open the Gemfile in your site's folder and change the first line from `https://www.rubygems.org` to `http://www.rubygems.org`

+Disconnect your wifi, turn it on again after a minute, and see if that solves the timeout error.

 ## Problems running Jekyll

 ### macOS